El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 Mexico City Butterfly Tours

-If you do not feel like spending the night in Angangueo you can do a tour from Mexico City.
+If you do not feel like spending the night in Angangueo or getting there on your own you can do a tour from Mexico City.
 Most tours take around 12 hours so it will be a long day.

-👉 Read the complete Angangueo guide if you want to visit the El Rosario Butterfly sanctuary on your own
+Read our Angangueo guide if you want to visit El Rosario on your own 🤠

 Morelia Butterfly Tours